Clauym/sql-challenge/README.md

 [Schemata SQL](./EmployeeSQL/ERD_Schema_final.sql)

-Note: QuickDatabase assigns NOT NULL values to all the fields so I mantained them that way when they were exported to SQL.
+Note: QuickDatabase assigns NOT NULL values to all the fields that were mantained when exported to SQL.

-For this part of the assigment the database dept_emp.csv was cleaned by removing all the duplcated data.
-The reasoning for this was that it contained duplicates of the employees id that didn't appear in the full database of employees.
-If an employee was to be employed in two different departaments we will expect they to appear in both files.

 ## Third part